dropseed/pullapprove-support/docs/content/yaml/reviewers.md

 The members of this reviewer group, by GitHub username.

 A value of `all` means that all repo collaborators are reviewers in this group.

 ---

+##### conditions

+- labels

+    <div class="docs-yaml-values">Possible values: <span class="docs-yaml-value">array of label slugs</span></div>

+    If any of these labels are present on the PR, this group must review the PR.

+    ```yaml
+    reviewers:
+        -
+            name: review-by-label
+            required: 1
+            members:
+                - x
+                - y
+            conditions:
+                labels:
+                    - needs-review
+    ```

+- files

+    <div class="docs-yaml-values">Possible values: <span class="docs-yaml-value">array of Unix shell-style strings</span></div>

+    If any of these files were modified in the PR, this group must review the PR.

+    File patterns written using Unix shell-style wildcards and matched using [Python's `fnmatch`](https://docs.python.org/2/library/fnmatch.html).

+    ```yaml
+    reviewers:
+        -
+            name: review-by-files
+            required: 1
+            members:
+                - x
+                - y
+            conditions:
+                files:
+                    - "*.md"  # review if changed markdown files
+                    - "docs/*"  # review if edited docs
+    ```

+- branches

+    <div class="docs-yaml-values">Possible values: <span class="docs-yaml-value">array of branch names</span></div>
+    If PR is merging into one of these branches, this group must review the PR.

+    ```yaml
+    reviewers:
+        -
+            name: review-by-branches
+            required: 1
+            members:
+                - x
+                - y
+            conditions:
+                branches:
+                    - staging  # review if merging to staging
+                    - deploy  # review if merging to deploy
+    ```

+---